 Great Spicy Mexican Shredded Pork Tostadas (Tinga).
-I love pork Mexican dishes and this is one of the best.
+I love Mexican pork dishes, and this is one of the best.

-As I read others opinion of the recipe several criticisms appeared common.
+As I read others opinion of the recipe, several criticisms appeared common.
 They poached the pork in water with a little onion and spice that produced a bland meat and the final result apparently reflected that.
 What I really did like about their recipe the toasting of the meat to a produce seared flavor.
 I kept that part.

 So I combined their recipe with one of mine and ended up with an excellent meal.
-I poached the meat in broth with spices, onion and garlic.
+I poached the meat in broth with spices, onion, and garlic.
 I used a Dutch oven in the over for the poaching so I wouldn’t need to pay any attention to it.
 I then toasted the meat until browning and added the final tomato sauce and spicing.

-Yep it earned the 5.
+Yep, it earned the 5.

-A pork tenderloin sliced across grain or boneless pork loin should both work just as well as my boneless pork ribs.
+A pork tenderloin sliced across the grain or boneless pork loin should both work just as well as my boneless pork ribs.

 What you need.
-First preheat oven to 300 degrees.
+First, preheat oven to 300 degrees.

 Chop a medium onion, mince the garlic and combine with a can of beef broth, 2 T chili powder, 1 t cumin and 1/2 t thyme in a Dutch oven and add just enough water to cover the pork (about 1/2 cup).

 Bring to a boil then cover and place in oven for 90 minutes.
 Remove from oven and remove meat.
 Reserve 1/2 cup of the liquid and discard the rest.

 In a large nonstick pan heat 2 t oil over medium-high heat until shimmering, add the pork and using a wooden spoon break up the pork.